 Blue Ridge Church has been a proud supporter of Blair’s Foster Socks by collecting and helping to distribute brightly colored socks since Blair’s tragic death on July 4, 2011.
 Blair’s Foster Socks brings comfort and hope to children in distressed situations through a simple but effective means: clean, fun socks and scholarships.
 Read more . . .

 On Election day, the church sponsors a Hospitality Table to meet and greet voters as they enter the building.
 Each voter is offered cookies and coffee as they leave the building after voting.
-After visiting with members of the team, they leave the church with new friends and a new insight to what we at Blue Ridge have to offer.
+After visiting with members of the team, they leave the church with new friends and a new insight to what we at The Ridge have to offer.
 Warm handshakes, friendly smiles and good cookies!
 What a wonderful way to make friends with the neighbors!